wesmarcum/dotfiles/README.md

 [include]
     path = ~/dotfiles/delta/git-delta
 ```
+### Neovim

+The install script will link `~/.config/nvim` to `~/dotfiles/nvim`.
+This directory provides configuration files based on [LazyVim](https://www.lazyvim.org/).
+[OneDark](https://github.com/navarasu/onedark.nvim) is set as the default colorscheme.
+Configuration files can be found in `~/dotfiles/nvim/lua/config`.
+The `config` folder sets global options, including keymaps.
+Plugin options are located in `~/dotfiles/nvim/lua/plugins`.

 ### tmux

 `tmux.conf` sets keybindings to vim for movement and copy/paste.  `C-a` (Ctrl-a) is mapped to the prefix, instead of `C-b`.
 Mouse mode is also enabled, so you can resize panes with your mouse.
 A simple, light weight status line is set at the bottom.

-### vim/neovim
+### Vim

 `vimrc` uses [vim-plug](https://github.com/junegunn/vim-plug) to load plugins.
-The first time you launch vim or neovim, vim-plug will be auto installed.  vim-plug will then automatically download plugins and themes.
+The first time you launch vim, vim-plug will be auto installed.  vim-plug will then automatically download plugins and themes.
 You can then use `:PlugStatus` to check the plugin status, `:PlugUpdate` to update plugins, or `:PlugUpgrade` to upgrade vim-plug.
 The colorscheme (theme) can be changed with the `:colorscheme` vim command.

-This configuration is also compatible with neovim.
-To use with neovim, put `source ~/.vimrc` in your neovim configuration file (`.config/nvim/init.vim`).
-The `install.sh` script can also do this for you.

 Plugins:
 - [vim-airline](https://github.com/vim-airline/vim-airline)